Enable identity bridging, configure the external host name for the service, and download the Unified Access Gateway service provider metadata file.

 The default is to use pass-through authentication of the user name and password.
 The authentication methods you configured in Unified Access Gateway are listed in the drop-down menus.
 RSA SecurID, RADIUS, and Device Certificate Auth methods are supported.

-Required when you configure Unified Access Gateway as an authenticated reverse proxy for VMware Identity Manager.
+Required when you configure Unified Access Gateway as an authenticated reverse proxy for Workspace ONE Access.
 Enter the name of the SAML service provider for the View XML API broker.
 This name must either match the name of a service provider you configured with Unified Access Gateway or be the special value DEMO.
 If there are multiple service providers configured with Unified Access Gateway, their names must be unique.

-Enter the known VMware Identity Manager redirection pattern.
+UnSecure Pattern Enter the known Workspace ONE Access redirection pattern.
 For example:

 - In the Enable Identity Bridging section, change NO to YES.